thingsdb/ThingsDocs/v0/content/node-api/backups_info.md

 None

 ### Return value
-List with backup schedule [info](../../data-types/info) for all backup schedules in the selected node scope.
+List with backup schedule [info](../../data-types/info)  about all backup schedules in the selected node scope.